Notanotherdotcom/ProcessDashboard/README.md

 This module also creates a permission - "dashboard" - that you must assign to any admin-related roles you create so that when they log into the admin they can see the dashboard, otherwise they will encounter an error.

-__Notes:__
+__Credits:__

-* This module requires and installs diogo's ProcessHomeAdmin module in order to replace the default admin page.
+* This module uses some code from diogo's ProcessHomeAdmin module: https://github.com/ocorreiododiogo/ProcessHomeAdmin

 __Updates:__